Rockery Installation Cost

 Sometimes it's necessary to remove or replace a garden rockery.
 Perhaps you're undertaking a large landscaping or garden design project or wish to relocate a rockery to a more suitable spot.

-This could cost between 200 and £800, depending on:
+This could cost between £200 and £800, depending on:

-- The size of the rockery
+- The size of the rockery.

-- How many stones does it contain, and how heavy are they
+- How many stones does it contain, and how heavy are they.

-- Whether your garden has any access issues
+- Whether your garden has any access issues.

-- How much garden waste needs removing
+- How much waste needs removing.

 Should you fancy updating an old rockery with new stones or planting, you could be looking at replacement costs between £50 and £500.